-In our experience, any issue or problem can be automatically improved by asking why as a group.
-It has helped teams better understand their customers’ needs, it has helped organizations save thousands of dollars on fixing the wrong thing.
+In our experience, any issue or problem can be quickly improved by asking why within a small group.
+It has helped teams better understand their customers’ needs, and it has helped organizations save thousands of dollars on fixing the wrong thing.

 - This is a team exercise and asking the why needs to be explorative and not in any form understood as a criticism.
 So keep the ideas and conversation open with strong ground rules and group facilitation.

 - For each Why there may be multiple reasons and each of these need to go through a separate set of 5 why discussion.
 You will then need to prioritize the potential root causes either through a Pareto or through a simple voting system initially to understand which ones the team believes need to be investigated first.

 - Keep in mind that we are focused on processes and not always people.
 Remember the 94/6 rule – that 94% of the issues come from your process and 6% of the issues from the people.
 So if you end up with more training as the root cause, take it from me, you have missed something major.

 When conducting five why’s, they are never quite as neat as the examples above.
 Each time you ask why there will rarely be only one reason.
 You are much more likely to end up with 10 to 15 different potential root causes.
-As a team, you can then work through the potential root causes and with testing, piloting or perhaps through a simple team vote, begin to prioritize solutions.
+As a team, you can then work through the possible root causes and with testing, piloting or perhaps through a simple team vote, begin to prioritize solutions.

-The below slide from our Lean Six Sigma training deck visually captures how five why’s may actually work in reality.
+The below slide from our Lean Six Sigma training deck visually captures how five why’s work in reality.